ravalikodam/app-dregdata-ob-automaintenance/README.md

 **Getting Started:**
 ---------------------
-This repository is used to version control the automation scripts created for auto-maintenance activity for open banking application within RDS domain.
+This repository is used to version control the automation scripts created for auto-maintenance activity within RDS domain.
 The automation scripts are stored in the feature branch (i.e., ````develop````).

 **Repository Structure:**
 -------------------------